folio-org/folio-org.github.io/source-code/index.md

 objects, but implemented with an asynchronous Postgres client.

 * [mod-configuration](https://github.com/folio-org/mod-configuration) --
-demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a mongoDB async implementation.
+demo configuration module based on the raml-module-builder and a set of RAML and JSON Schemas backed by a MongoDB asynchronous implementation.

 * [mod-auth](https://github.com/folio-org/mod-auth) --
-Prototype of a JWT auth module for FOLIO.
+Prototype of a [JWT](https://jwt.io/)-based authentication/authorization module.
+Will be superseded by a more capable and set of modules handling authentication by various methods, and generalised permissions handling.

 * [mod-metadata](https://github.com/folio-org/mod-metadata) --
-Initial work on a Folio metadata store and related knowledge base / cataloguing concepts.
+Initial work on a FOLIO metadata store and related knowledge base/cataloguing concepts.

 ## Client-side